parthsuresh/parthsuresh/README.md

 ### Hi there 👋

-I'm Parth, an incoming Research Data Scientist at Facebook.
+I'm Parth, a Research Data Scientist at Facebook.

 I am interested in deep learning for medical images, computer vision, adversarial machine learning and reinforcement learning; you will find some repositories related to these topics on my account.